zaphosting/docs/docs/fivem-txadmin-setup.md

 After deciding on a Deployment Type and following the specified steps, you can finish by clicking on **Go to Recipe Deployer**.
 There, you'll need to complete the final steps: **Review Recipe**, **Input Parameters**, **Run Recipe**, and **Configure server.cfg**.

 In the first step, you have the option to further customize the selected or added recipe.
 If no further adjustments are necessary, proceed to Step 2.
-Here, you can enter your own [**license key**](fivem-licensekey.md) and review the database information.
+Here, you can enter your own [Own License Key](fivem-licensekey.md) and review the database information.
 Once everything is in order, click on **Run Recipe**.
 This process may take a moment.
 Finally, you can adjust the server configuration file (`server.cfg`) as needed.

 ![img](https://screensaver01.zap-hosting.com/index.php/s/wFMD576sBQAAdxZ/download)